mykeln/teslaprep/README.md

 Ensure you have the routing/account number of the account(s) you will be transferring funds from on delivery day (especially important on weekends).

+You may also want to order your [accessories](https://shop.tesla.com/category/vehicle-accessories) now, as they are often sold out.
+Yes, it'll feel weird to have all weather floor mats with no car, but it'll be worth it in the end.
+Not sure what to get?
+See the "Must-Have Accessories" section in the appendix.

 ## <10 days before delivery
 If applicable, finalize your financeer.